-Just as the parent has the right to withdraw his/her child if desired, the school administration reserves the right to require the withdrawal of a student if the administration determines that the partnership between the school and family is irretrievably broken.
+Just as the parent has the right to withdraw his/her child if desired, the school's pastor reserves the right to require the withdrawal of a student if the administration determines that the partnership between the school and family is irretrievably broken.
+The school's pastor has the final say in all enrollment decisions.

 Parents expecting to move or withdraw a student from attendance at CCS must contact the school office not less than one week in advance of the student's last date at school, so that necessary clerical work may be completed.
-All school property (textbooks, library books and school-issued technology devices (iPads, Chromebooks, Chrome Tablets)) must be returned and all fees and tuition payments must be paid in full before records can be released.
+All school property (textbooks, library books and school-issued technology devices such as iPads or Chromebooks) must be returned and all fees and tuition payments must be paid in full before records can be released.
 Parents choosing to withdraw their children at any time during the school year are asked to complete an Exit Interview form.